Music is something that most of us enjoy daily, and while we appreciate its sound, we rarely think much about the instruments behind those sounds.

 1. Boardwalk Hall Auditorium Pipe Organ

-Not many of the instruments we talk about today will have names quite as direct as this one, but we thought it’d be fun to start with something renowned, famous, and – quite frankly – impressive.
+Few instruments have names as direct as this one, but we’ll start with something renowned, famous, and — quite frankly — impressive.

-The pipe organ in the Boardwalk Hall Auditorium is the largest instrument in the history of the world.
-When it was built in Atlantic City, NJ, it surpassed the previous owner of this title: the Grand Organ at Sydney Town Hall in Australia.
+The pipe organ in the Boardwalk Hall Auditorium, Atlantic City, New Jersey, is the largest instrument in history.
+It surpassed the previous owner of this title: the Grand Organ at Sydney Town Hall, Australia.

 This pipe organ has 33,112 pipes and took three years to construct.
 Upon completion in December 1932, the cots totaled around $600,000 at today’s monetary value.